DSLR is dying, yes we all knew that.

 20 Frames Per Second

 That’s very embarrassing, the flagship Nikon D5 can only take up to 14 frames per second but A9 can do 20, that’s 43% more. fps (Frames Per Second) is critical, for example you are taking an action completed in one second.
-For A9, a 20 fps camera, you can have captured that action by 20 pictures however for D5 you only get 14, theatrically the D5 shooter has inevitably missed to capture some moments.
+For A9, a 20 fps camera, you will have captured that action by 20 pictures however for D5 you only get 14, theatrically the D5 shooter has inevitably missed some moments.

 I am not an engineer, I can’t tell if DSLR can boost their fps like mirroless camera does.
 Personally I guess the mirror box system hinders the max fps that it can reach.
 If this is so, this short coming of low fps of DSLR is inherited and hardly be fixed unless it gives up the mirror box system(that simply makes it a mirrorless camera by definition)